 During this period, the victim is increasingly compelled by a desire to consume human flesh.
 This compulsion becomes a necessity after they die and rise again as a ghoulish monster, having been transformed into an undead creature that subsists solely on human flesh.

-Fangs: like their claws, a nabassu may wield its fangs in battle in order to inflict their Brawn value in Slashing damage.
-This damage comes in the form of a painful bite, and helps a nabassu to quickly consume its victims in order to steal their power!
+Fangs: like their claws, a nabassu may wield its fangs in battle to inflict their Brawn value in Slashing damage.
+This damage comes in the form of a painful bite, and helps a nabassu to quickly consume its victims to steal their power!

 Intangibility (mature): twice per day, a mature nabassu may render itself completely immaterial.
 A nabassu in this state is nigh-invulnerable to mundane physical and energy attacks (rank value 50), though they are affected normally by the other six attack vectors.

 Paralytic Field (mature): mature nabassu possess a powerful defense in the form of their paralytic field.
 This rank value 10 power works like the paralysis spell, only affecting everyone within Very Near range, and freezing its targets in place for 1d10 turns if they succumb to its power.

 Regeneration (mature): fully developed nabassu are incredibly hard to dispatch, for they can quickly heal even the most severe of wounds.
 They regenerate with rank value 10 ability, meaning they will heal one lost Health point every turn.

 Sound Control: nabassu wield a limited form of this power that allows them to dampen all sound in their immediate vicinity.
 Functioning on the Very Near range table, this rank value 10 power lets them silence everything within ten yards of their person.